 - Wine.
-Now I'm a savignon blanc or pinot grigio girl, but you can pick whatever you like.
+Now I'm a sauvignon blanc or pinot gris girl, but you can pick whatever you like.
 I think this is almost compulsory given that you are making sparkly party shoes, but if you have to abstain you can always just bust out the non-alcoholic cider or a nice juice and add a cocktail umbrella.

 - Music.
 Again these are party shoes.
 To impart the magic into them you need to play music.
-For me I did disco tunes, Donna Summer, Bee Gees and the like.
-I did also put my Goldfrapp album into the play list in homage to Lady M.
+For me, I did disco tunes, Donna Summer, Bee Gees and the like.
+I did also put my Goldfrapp album on the playlist in homage to Lady M.

 - Take a sip of wine and press play on your stereo.

 - Give the heels a light sand.
 Rubbing all over the surface creates a better surface for the glue/glitter to adhere to.
 Wipe them down with a damp cloth to remove all traces of dust.

 - Paint on a decent layer of glue.
 Using the paintbrush you can get into little joins and be more precise in your glittering areas.